captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 your roommate is so lovely,
 ---
-the tall one, what's his name...
+the tall one, what’s his name…
 ---
 Do you know what he did last
 time,